NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

 Introduces the fundamentals of script design and implementation with an emphasis on the automation of administrative tasks.
 Covers modular script design and the use of file input and output.
 Emphasizes interaction of a script with other scripts, utilities, and the operating system to form more complex systems.
 Manipulates values of variables (both numbers and strings).
 Introduces simple GUI interfaces.
-Lab access fee of $45 for computers applies.
+Lab access fee of $45 applies.

 Provides a thorough grounding in computer hardware, system software, and contemporary information system architecture.
 Examines hardware structure, operating systems theory, and systems software as part of a technical foundation for enterprise systems development and IT infrastructure procurement and management.
 Lab access fee of $45 for computers applies.
 Canvas Course Mats $153/TstOut applies.

 For students interested in the physical aspects of voice and data network cabling and installation.
 Focuses on cabling issues related to data and voice connections and provides an understanding of the industry and its worldwide standards.
 Covers types of media and cabling, physical and logical networks, as well as signal transmission.
 Focuses on best practices and safety using copper and fiber-optic cabling.
 Requires students to install a complete cable infrastructure for a simulated telecommunications room.
 Enforces industry and worldwide standards.
 Requires a community project and portfolio based on voice/data cabling skills.
 Lab access fee of $45 for computers applies.
 Course lab fee of $24 for equipment applies.